top of page

 Tarpaulin Cove Lighthouse

-In 2001, under a twenty-five year license issued by the U.S. Coast Guard, the Cuttyhunk Historical Society became the caretaker for the Tarpaulin Cove Lighthouse site and structure.
+In 2001, under a 25-year license issued by the U.S. Coast Guard, the Cuttyhunk Historical Society became the caretaker for the Tarpaulin Cove Lighthouse site and structure.
 The lighthouse, a registered National Historical Site, is considered an excellent example of late 19th century lighthouse design and construction.

 Your support to help preserve the lighthouse is welcome.
 Please send your tax-deductible contributions to: